deprecated-packages/symplify/packages/phpstan-rules/README.md

     - vendor/symplify/phpstan-rules/config/test-rules.neon
 ```

-Pick waht you need, drop the rest.
+Pick what you need, drop the rest.

 ## 3. How we use Configurable Rules